RichardDel-ITsec/RichardDel-ITSsec/README.md

 About me!
 # <a href="https://www.linkedin.com/in/richarddel/">Richard Deliha</a>'s IT and Cybersecurity Project Portfolio 🔐

 I'm passionate about Information Security and love tackling complex challenges through hands-on projects.
-From Identity and Access Management to threat detection, these projects allow me to dive deep into the ever-evolving landscape of cybersecurity.
+From Identity and Access Management to Risk & Compliance, these projects allow me to dive deep into the ever-evolving landscape of cybersecurity.
 Please feel free to check them out and see the work I’ve put into enhancing security operations and processes!

 ## ⚠️ Identity and Access Management Projects